EBMCalculator/ebmcalculator.github.io/support.md

           </p>
           <p>
             Press the "Calculate" button to see the relevant diagnostic test metrics and their confidence intervals.<br><br>
-            The table above provides sensitivity and specificity.
+            The manuscript's table above provides sensitivity and specificity.
 Some authors also report positive and negative predictive values (PPV and NPV).
 However, because predictive values depend on disease prevalence, they may not apply to your patients if the study population's prevalence differs from your own.<br><br>
             For this reason, we prefer using positive and negative likelihood ratios (LRs) to better understand post-test probability.
 In this example, EBM Calculator displays LR(+) and LR(–) with confidence intervals, along with an option to calculate post-test probability using a different prevalence.
           </p>
           <p style="text-align: center;">